joshdplo/cubesdirect-vanilla/README.md

 # CubesDirect (Vanilla)
 A mock e-commerce site built using Node, Express, SQLite, EJS, vanilla JavaScript and vanilla CSS.

+## THIS PROJECT IS INCOMPLETE
+It still runs fine, and it's about 85% complete, but the UI is largely missing.

 ## Running Locally
 - Nodemailer Setup **(optional)**
   - when running/developing locally